Bonnet–Dechaume–Blanc syndrome: Diagnosis

 Diagnosis commonly occurs later in childhood and often occurs incidentally in asymptomatic patients or as a cause of visual impairment.
-The first symptoms are commonly found during routine vision screenings.

 A number of examinations can be used to determine the extent of the syndrome and its severity.
 Fluorescein angiography is quite useful in diagnosing retinal features of the disease, and the use of ultrasonography and optical coherence tomography (OCT) are helpful in confirming the disease.
 Neuro-ophthalmic examinations reveal pupillary defects (e.g. Marcus Gunn Pupil).
 Funduscopic examinations, examinations of the fundus of the eye, allow detection of arteriovenous malformations.
 Neurological examination can determine neurological deficits such as hemiparesis and paresthesias.
 MRI scans are used in imaging the brain and can allow visualization of the optic nerve and any possible atrophy.
 MRI, CT, and cerebral angiography may all be used to investigate the extent and location of any vascular lesions affecting the brain.

 Treatment

 The treatment for Bonnet–Dechaume–Blanc syndrome is controversial due to a lack of consensus on the different therapeutic procedures for treating arteriovenous malformations.
 The first successful treatment was performed by Morgan et al., who combined intracranial resection, ligation of the ophthalmic artery, and selective arterial ligature of the external carotid artery.
 Notably, the patient did not have retinal vascular malformations.

 Lesions are watched closely for changes in size.
 Prognosis is best when lesions are less than 3 cm in length.
 Most complications occur when the lesions are greater than 6 cm in size.
 Surgical intervention for intracranial lesions has been done successfully.
 Nonsurgical treatments include embolization, radiation therapy, and continued observation.

 When pursuing treatment, it is important to consider the size of the malformations, their locations, and neurological involvement.
-Because it is a congenital disorder, there are no preventative steps to take aside from regular follow-ups with a doctor to monitor symptoms so that future complications are avoided.